electronics-and-drives/ml2tikz/README.md

 ## Implementation Details

-The implementation of the function is rather simple.
-The function will first create a copy of the maskLayout.
+When ABE is deactivated, the function will first create a copy of the maskLayout.
 Then this copy will be flattened.
 Another new empty layout is created.
 In this new layout all shapes of interest are copied in merged.